Requirements

 - The salt extracts the juice from the vegetable and creates the brine.

-- As soon as the brine is formed, fermentation starts and bubbles of carbon dioxide begin to appear.
+- As soon as the brine is formed, fermentation starts, and carbon dioxide bubbles appear.

-- Fermentation takes between one and four weeks, depending on the ambient temperature.
+- Fermentation takes one to four weeks, depending on the ambient temperature.

 Sauerkraut

-- Sauerkraut literally translates as acid cabbage.
+- Sauerkraut translates as acid cabbage.
 (Figure 5 and Figure 6).

 - Leuconostoc mesenteroides.